marigold-dev/training-dapp-3/README.md

 Tickets just came with Tezos Edo upgrade, they are great and often misundersood

 Ticket structure :
-- ticketer : (address) the contract address of the creator
+- ticketer : (address) the creator contract address
-- value : (any) Can be any type from string to bytes
+- value : (any) Can be any type from string to bytes.
+It holds whatever arbitrary values
 - amount : (nat) quantity of tickets minted

 Tickets features :
-- Not comparable : it makes no sense
+- Not comparable : it makes no sense because tickets from same type are all equals and can be merged into a single ticket, for different types it is not comparable
 - Transferable : you can send ticket as Transaction parameter
-- Storable : only on smart contract storage for the moment
+- Storable : only on smart contract storage for the moment (Note : a new protocol release will enable it for implicit account too)
-- Non dupable : you cannot copy or duplicate a ticket, it is a unique singleton object living in the network
+- Non dupable : you cannot copy or duplicate a ticket, it is a unique singleton object living in specific blockchain instance
 - Splittable : if amount is > 2 then you can split ticket object into 2 objects
 - Mergable : you can merge ticket from same ticketer and same value
 - Mintable/burnable : this is the way to create and destroy tickets